sbgn/sbgn.github.io/pages/software_support.md

 *  [Databases](#databases)
 *  [File Formats](#file-formats)

 This page summarizes what we know about software support for SBGN languages.
 This knowledge comes from a variety of sources, and is not necessarily complete.
-If your software and/or database is not listed below, or if you know of another effort, please post a message to [sbgn-discuss](mailto:sbgn-discuss@googlegroups.com).
+If your software or database is not listed below, or if you know of another effort, please post a message to [sbgn-discuss](mailto:sbgn-discuss@googlegroups.com).

 ## Software